NPS – Net Promoter Score – How happy are your customers?

 Once you start to gain a following and get more customers interested, that’s a good time to consider upgrading your website too–hopefully getting more customers means you’ll have more to invest to help your business grow even more!

 The next step up from getting a free website is to build your own website with a website builder.
 These sites don’t cost much to run, but you’ll have to invest a lot of time adding content yourself.
-You’ll also be very limited on the design; since it’s not built for you, you have to adapt to the design.
-Most low-cost options don’t let you change much if anything on the design, but you may be able to purchase a theme if you don’t find one you like out of the normal options.
+You’ll also be very limited on the design.
+This is because it’s not built specifically for you.
+So you have to adapt to the design.
+Most low-cost options don’t let you change much if anything on the design.
+But you may be able to purchase a theme if you don’t find one you like out of the normal options.

 If you aren’t tech-savvy, you’ll probably run into some roadblocks when building your site.
 Even with drag and drop editors–where you can pull content into the page and that’s the same thing visitors will see–there’s a lot to consider.
 At minimum, the design will need to work on 3 screen sizes; phone, tablet, and desktop.
 Images and videos also should be optimised so that the page loads fast.